 Temporary waste piles must be designed, constructed and operated to limit ponding, infiltration, inundation, erosion, slope failure, and washout to the greatest extent possible.
 Surface drainage from outside of the temporary waste pile must be diverted from the location of the temporary waste pile through implementation of BMPs for storm water control and conveyance.

-Owners/operators of temporary waste piles not on regulated facilities must discharge any return water or ponded water contained within the temporary waste pile to a sanitary sewer system, a regulated facility permitted to receive the wastewater, or a temporary surface impoundment.
+Owners/operators of temporary waste piles not on regulated facilities must discharge any return water or ponded water contained within the temporary waste pile to an authorized sanitary sewer system, a regulated facility permitted to receive the wastewater, or a temporary surface impoundment.

 Owners/operators of temporary waste piles not on regulated facilities must post at least one clearly visible sign listing the following minimum information: a) project name, b) brief project description, and c) operator name and phone number.
 The sign or signs must be in English and any other language common in the local community to more effectively communicate the minimum contact information.
 The sign(s) must be maintained in a legible condition so long as waste piles remain on site.